Rajbir Singh Judge

 B.A., California State University, Chico

-Rajbir Singh Judge is Assistant Professor of History at California State University, Long Beach.
+Rajbir Singh Judge is an Assistant Professor of History and Associate Member of Asian and Asian American Studies at California State University, Long Beach.
 He specializes in intellectual and cultural history of South Asia with a particular emphasis on Punjab and the Sikh tradition.

 Learn more at https://www.rajbirjudge.com/